The three grand essentials of happiness are something to do, someone to love, and something to hope for. — Alexander Chalmers

 I felt a deep sense of loss during the holidays immediately after my divorce.

-Fortunately, I’m on the road to healing from this trauma and I’ve learning to find joy in everyday moments.
+Fortunately, I’m on the road to healing from this trauma and I’m learning to find happiness in everyday moments.

 I enjoy meeting new people and giving them words of encouragement.